DavidOlmos03/DavidOlmos03/README.md

 <h2 align="left">Hi 👋!
-My name is David Olmos and I'm a Software and Physcis Student, from Colombia</h2>
+My name is David Olmos and I'm a Software and Physics Student, from Colombia</h2>

 <div>